lursight/runem/README.md

 ```

 ### 4.1.
 Tag filters
+Jobs are tagged in the .runem.yml config file.
+Each unique tags is made available on the command-line.
+To see which tags are available use `--help`.
+To add a new tag extend the `tags` field in the `job` config.

-You can control which types of jobs to run via tag.
+You can control which types of jobs to run via tags.
 Just tag the job in the config and then from the command-line you can add `--tags` or `--not-tags` to refine exactly which jobs will be run.

-To run only run jobs that have the `python` tag (for example, you define the tags) you would do the following:
+For example, if you have a `python` tagged job or jobs, to run only run those jobs you would do the following:

 ```bash
 runem --tags python
 ```

+`--tags` are exclusive filter in, that is the tags passed in replace are the only tags that are run.
+This allows one to focus on running just a subset of tags.

+`--not-tags` are subtractive filter out, that is any job with these tags are not run, even if they have tags set via the `--tags` switch.
+Meaning you can choose to run `python` tagged jobed but not run the `lint` jobs with `--tags python --not-tags lint`, and so on.

 #### 4.1.1.
 Run jobs only with the 'lint' tag: